Ishmeet482/ETL-Pipeline/README.md

 * Docker: Installed for containerized deployment.
 * PostgreSQL: Database running in a Docker container (configured in docker-compose.yml).
 * Airflow Connections:
+     * PostgreSQL: PostgreSQL: Set up in Airflow with connection type Postgres.
+     * HTTP: Set up in Airflow for Open-Meteo API.
 * PostgreSQL: Set up in Airflow with connection type Postgres.
 * HTTP: Set up in Airflow for Open-Meteo API.